Defensively equipped merchant ship: World War I

+Later in 1917, guns for merchant ships became more available, and the British continued to arm ships with heavier guns even as the number of surface attacks reduced.
+The 76mm 12 pounders were to be used as a minimum, and 4.7-inch guns preferred.
+Around 3000 additional guns were mounted in 1917.
+Guns had been manned mostly by Royal Marines at this point, but now the Navy had to provide a two-week course on combating the "Submarine Menace" to ship masters.
+By November 1918, 4,203 vessels were armed, the vast majority of ships operating in the danger area.
+Guns were removed at the end of the war.

 World War II

 Old naval guns had been stored since 1918 in ports for possible use.
 In the Second World War the objective was to equip each ship with a low-angle gun mounted aft as defence against surfaced submarines and a high-angle gun and rifle-calibre machine guns for defence against air attack.
 3,400 ships had been armed by the end of 1940; and all ships were armed by 1943.

 The low-angle guns were typically in the 3-inch to 6-inch range (75–150 mm) depending on the size of the ship.
 Rifle-calibre machine guns were augmented or replaced by Oerlikon 20 mm cannon as they became available.
-The high-angle QF 12pdr Mk V mount was the most common anti-aircraft gun and later ships sometimes received Bofors 40 mm guns.
+The high-angle QF 12-pdr Mk V mount was the most common anti-aircraft gun and later ships sometimes received Bofors 40 mm guns.

 Untrained gunners posed significant risk to friendly aircraft in the absence of efficient communications.
 DEMS guns were manned by 24,000 Royal Navy personnel and 14,000 men of the Royal Artillery Maritime Regiment.
 150,000 merchant sailors were trained to assist by passing ammunition, loading and replacing casualties.
 Initially, Royal Artillery personnel provided anti-aircraft protection by bringing their own machine-guns aboard ships operating close to the British Isles.
 DEMS gunners were often retired military personnel and young Hostilities Only ratings, commanded by a petty officer or Royal Marine sergeant.
 Large ships sometimes embarked a junior naval officer to command the DEMS gunners.
 Canada placed guns on 713 ships, while the Royal Australian Navy provided gun crews for 375 Australian and other Allied ships.